 Dr. Kirilichin received her undergraduate degree (BS, Biology) from Georgetown University, and remained at Georgetown's School of Medicine to complete her MD.
-During her residency at University of Chicago Hospitals, she worked with the American College of Emergency Physicians towards SGR repeal, and currently serves on the DC Board of Directors for ACEP in an advocacy capacity.
-Additionally, she co-directs this organization's Health Policy Committee.
-Dr. Kirilichin looks forward to joining the National Safety Council's Speaker's Bureau and continuing to work with colleagues across the country on constructive interventions to combat the opioid epidemic.
+During her residency at University of Chicago Hospitals, she worked with the American College of Emergency Physicians in an advocacy capacity.
+She currently serves as president elect of the DC Chapter of this organization and as a member of the Pain Management and Addiction Medicine Section.